 Caring for Protein Sensitive Hair

-For anyone who has protein-sensitive hair, the key to maintaining silky-looking healthy hair is to be aware of the products and ingredients you put in your hair.
-In your case, this means opting for products with no or as little protein as possible.
+For coilies with protein-sensitive curls, the key to maintaining gorgeous, healthy coils is to be aware of the products and ingredients you put in your hair.
+In the case of protein-sensitive curls, this means opting for products with no or as little protein as possible.

 When trying to get the most out of protein without suffering stiff hair, pairing your treatment with a moisturizing conditioner is a must.
-Be sure to reach for a conditioner that uses natural oils instead of silicones to lock in moisture like the van + veronica silicone free Conditioner.
+Be sure to reach for a conditioner that uses natural oils instead of silicones to lock in moisture.
+Choose the van + veronica silicone free Conditioner made with natural oils like grapeseed, apricot and argan oil.
 Our Conditioner is moisturizing, low protein and silicone free- the perfect choice for protein sensitive naturals.

 If you suspect that you may have protein-sensitive hair, don’t fret.
 This isn’t a weakness; it’s just another step in your hair care journey!
-As you learn how to enhance the natural strengths of your fine coily hair, understanding what makes it unique is just a part of the balance.
-Keep your fine natural hair strong with tailor-made products that care.
+As you learn how to enhance the strength of your fine natural hair, understanding what makes it unique is all part of the fun.

 The more you know, the better you can take steps to care for your fabulous coils while keeping them soft, nourished and happy.